Econ 360

 conditions for the monetary authority to sustain the fixed exchange rate and

-9. Use a J-curve to illustrate the effect on the current account of an exchange
+explain the mechanism to maintain the exchange rate fixed using a graph. - Use a J-curve to illustrate the effect on the current account of an exchange

 rate depreciation.
 Explain why the curve has the shape that it does.
 What